EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation: Overview and Methodology

-The input gait sequences for each human, $G_{i, t}$, are fed to a linear encoding layer given by equation \ref{eqn2}.
-The embedded gaits inputs are fed to the transformer network.
+The Pedestrian Trajectory Forecasting network predicts the intent-aware future full-body gait trajectories for every pedestrian based on past gaits.
+Our Pedestrian Trajectory Forecasting network is inspired by transformer networks depicted in \cite{giuliari2020transformer}.
+Transformer networks have successfully produced \sota \ results involving time-series sequences.
+Wen et al. \cite{Wen2022TransformersIT} conducted extensive analysis, which concluded that Transformers are superior in modeling long-range dependencies, training can be parallelized, and does not suffer from vanishing gradients when compared to the recurrent counterpart approaches.
+They have been extensively used in NLP tasks~\cite{devlin2018bert,brown2005language} and time-series forecasting~\cite{lim2019temporal}.
+Guiliari et al. ~\cite{giuliari2020transformer} uses transformer networks to generate \sota \ results on pedestrian trajectory prediction.
+The input gait sequences for each pedestrian, $G_{i, t}$, are fed to a linear encoding layer given by equation \ref{eqn2}.
+The embedded gaits inputs are provided to the transformer network.
 Transformer (TF) network is a modular architecture (figure \ref{fig:ewarenet}).
-It consists of an encoder and the decoder networks composed of $6$ layers, with three building blocks each: (i) an self-attention module, (ii) a feed-forward fully-connected module, and (iii) two residual connections after each of the previous blocks.
+The transformer network follows an encoder-decoder style network, each composed of $6$ layers, with three building blocks each: (i) a self-attention module, (ii) a feed-forward fully-connected module, and (iii) two residual connections after each of the previous blocks.
 The self-attention modules within the TF net provide the capability to capture non-linearities in the trajectory.

 The encoder model creates a representation, ${E_s}^{(i, t)} $, of the input gait sequences, forming a memory module.
 The encoder representation is utilized by the decoder model to auto-regressively predicts future trajectories.